10 Great Travel Website Examples and Their Model Themes

 Each of the articles covers a topic in detail, in a very plain and familiar blog format, with a right hand side sidebar supplying the visitor to links for the shop, search and other important sections and a comments section on the bottom.
 All in all a very cozy and familiar blog design.

-Here ends our little showcase of travel website examples based on themes designed for traveling agencies and travel blogs.
+Here ends our little showcase of websites based on themes designed for traveling agencies and travel blogs.
 If you‘re looking for a utilitarian design in those respects, be sure to check out the features of the theme that looks good to you, specifically booking, gallery and possibly blog functionalities.
 A graphics-heavy home page is also a good bet.
+If you need more inspiration and guidance to get started, make sure to learn from the best and consider expert tips for writing a travel blog.

 We hope this article was helpful.
 If you liked it, feel free to check out some of these articles as well!